henryliuser/studio1/studio1.md

 players have localNumber, globalNumber: _LOCALNUMBER determines controls_ figure out good interface for connecting multiple machines with varying numbers of players, i.e. Machine A (host) has P1, Machine B has P2 & P3, Machine C has P4.
+:::: **ENetGlobal.machines **contains all the connected machines, with each machine have a list its players???

 hitstop